icecube/GollumFit/docs/manual/examples.md

 To comprehensively demonstrate the capabilities of GollumFit, we provide a set of toy Monte Carlo, nuisance parameter splines & gradients, and a series of Python scripts to give a set of self-contained examples on the usage of `GollumFit`.
 In particular, we provide some examples on generating expectations, minimizing the LLH, and generating FastMC.

-The Monte Carlo is generated from some version of IceCube software and includes 5 files.
-This is stored in `GollumFit/monte_carlo`.
+Example Monte Carlo is required to run these examples.
+It is generated from some version of IceCube software and includes 5 files.
+These must be downloaded from [https://doi.org/10.7910/DVN/5DSDTD](https://doi.org/10.7910/DVN/5DSDTD), and extracted to `GollumFit/monte_carlo/STERILE`.

 The splines and gradients required for the minimization of the likelihood with respect to the nuisance parameters are stored in `GollumFit/resources`, which also include the scripts to generate some of them.
 Finally, the actual example scripts and their outputs are contained in `GollumFit/examples`.

 The examples featured here are split into code blocks with accompanying explanation.
 The full example scripts are contained in the `examples` directory.